godotengine/godot-docs/about/list_of_features.rst

      to CPU lightmapping).

 - GI probes (slower, fully real-time).
 Supports reflections.
-- Signed distance field GI (intermediate, supports dynamic lights but not dynamic occluders).
+- Signed-distance field GI (intermediate, supports dynamic lights but not dynamic occluders).
 Supports reflections.
 - Global illumination uses a deferred pass to allow for rendering GI at half resolution to improve performance.